MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/component-updates/SPN-and-UPN-uniqueness.md

 > -   identify attempts to create duplicate UPN or SPNs
 > -   identify objects that already contain duplicates

-8648 \= "The operation failed because UPN value provided for addition\/modification is not unique forest\-wide."
+8648 = "The operation failed because UPN value provided for addition/modification is not unique forest-wide."

 ### SetSPN:
-Setspn.exe has had duplicate SPN detection built\-in to it since the Windows Server 2008 release when using the **"\-S"** option.
-You can bypass the duplicate SPN detection by using the **"\-A"** option however.
-Creation of a duplicate SPN is blocked when targeting a Windows Server 2012 R2 DC using SetSPN with the \-A option.
-The error message displayed is the same as the one displayed when using the \-S option: "Duplicate SPN found, aborting operation\!"
+Setspn.exe has had duplicate SPN detection built-in to it since the Windows Server 2008 release when using the **"-S"** option.
+You can bypass the duplicate SPN detection by using the **"-A"** option however.
+Creation of a duplicate SPN is blocked when targeting a Windows Server 2012 R2 DC using SetSPN with the -A option.
+The error message displayed is the same as the one displayed when using the -S option: "Duplicate SPN found, aborting operation!"

 ### ADSIEDIT: